RAG vs Fine-Tuning AI Models: The Agile Leader's Guide to Secure Customization

 Pointing and Estimating RAG User Stories

 RAG is inherently more Agile-friendly.
-The work can be easily sliced into vertical, deliverable increments.
+The work can be easily sliced into vertical, deliverable increments that provide immediate value.

-- Sprint 1: Set up the vector database and establish data ingestion pipelines.
+• Sprint 1: Data Infrastructure: Set up the vector database and establish secure data ingestion pipelines.

-- Sprint 2: Implement the embedding models to chunk and store enterprise documents.
+• Sprint 2: Embeddings: Implement the embedding models to chunk, format, and store enterprise documents accurately.

-- Sprint 3: Build the orchestration layer to connect the database to the LLM via API.
+• Sprint 3: Orchestration: Build the middleware orchestration layer to dynamically connect the database to the LLM via API.

-- Sprint 4: Optimize the prompt layer to reduce hallucinations and improve context windows.
+• Sprint 4: Prompt Engineering: Systematically optimize the prompt layer to reduce hallucinations and maximize context windows.

 The Heavy Burden of Fine-Tuning Sprints